 In a similar way of putting an imaginary line into space such that the finger is a part of that line, our minds more generally put objects and pictures into things in that space (and also in time).
 Clouds and foliage, for example, present stuff (textures, shadings) to our eyes, and our minds order and orient that material in a certain way, automatically (it seems), and we find ourselves actually sighting faces and other shapes in, and by means of, that stuff;* and not as though we were imagining that, in the way that I look at my table and imagine Lilliputians walking across it, or a battleship sailing through its wood; no! we actually see the face in the clouds,** even though it is the play of our imagination with the textures, and once we see the face, it is difficult then not to see it, and to revert back to seeing the cloud or foliage as such without a face--so powerful is the effect of the envisagement.

-[* And often other people simply cannot see this figure, until we finally have to make a drawing on tracing paper and they look through that at the cloud (but which sighting of a face in the tracing is also an envisagement, but often easier to grasp and sight than the face in the cloud).]
+* And often other people simply cannot see this figure, until we finally have to make a drawing on tracing paper and they look through that at the cloud (but which sighting of a face in the tracing is also an envisagement/viewing, but often easier to grasp and sight than the face in the cloud).

 The first object that we contribute (via our envisagement/Anschauung) to the world is objective time and space.
 The subjective, (what I call) split-finger space (of my finger touching by nose*) we account for by dreaming up an objective space in which we and all things (which can be sighted) are found, and by means of which I can ascribe the split finger phenomenon to a brain unification of the respective and diverse sightings of my two eyes (and which I attain to by experimentation and observation in conjunction with that conception of this objective space).** ***

-[** This is an excellent means of Kantian reflection, it seems to me.
-I notice the split in the finger as it touches my nose, and how the finger differs as I alternatively close each eye in tandem, and how the finger unifies according to a rule or pattern as I slowly focus on it at a distance from my nose, etc. Thomas Reid was taken by this "doubling" phenomenon in the late 18th century; and Captain Hook (of Peter Pan fame) even devised an alternative explanation for this sort of phenomenon in his celebrated explanation of the rainbow [see below in the appendix]).
+** This is an excellent means of Kantian reflection, it seems to me.
+I notice the split in the finger as it touches my nose, and how the finger differs as I alternatively close each eye in tandem, and how the finger unifies according to a rule or pattern as I slowly focus on it at a distance from my nose, etc. Thomas Reid was taken by this "doubling" phenomenon in the late 18th century; and Captain Hook (of Peter Pan fame) even devised an alternative explanation for this sort of phenomenon in his celebrated explanation of the rainbow).

 Now once we have recognized an object (and can make analytical statements about it), then it makes sense to speak of discovering something about that object, e.g., that balls fall and that balls bounce, while bean bags only fall.
 And here predicates are added synthetically.*

 There are (at least) two important ramifications of Kant's idealism with regard to the object.
-In the first place it is so far removed from Berkeley's idealism (for whom there simply was no object, and thus what we called the object was merely a set of sighting/perceptions which we coordinated to be one and the same by means of space*) that Kant, far rather, provides an object such that what are otherwise merely specters/Erscheinungen like the split-finger touching our nose, instead of being treated as things on their own, as the animals likely do, and where the finger actually does in fact split, are reduced to mere images of things (but still which are all that is ever given to us, the object remaining always a figment of our imagination), and whereby then our assertion as to the reality of the object becomes justified, and we are thereby saved from Berkeleyism.
+In the first place it is so far removed from Berkeley's idealism (for whom there simply was no object, and thus what we called the object was merely a set of sighting/perceptions which we coordinated to be one and the same by means of space*) that Kant, far rather, provides an object such that what are otherwise merely appearances/Erscheinungen like the split-finger touching our nose, instead of being treated as things on their own, as the animals likely do, and where (with the animals) the finger actually does in fact split (if the animals every notice this), are reduced to mere images of things (but still which are all that is ever given to us, the object remaining always a figment of our imagination--a rule for unifying specific appearances), and whereby then our assertion as to the reality of the object becomes justified, and we are thereby saved from Berkeleyism.

 In the second place (and the subject of a growing interest on my part), this idealism opens the door for us to think differently of the object when we come to the consideration of freedom and necessity, for now, by means of this concept of the object as ideally provided, we can distinguish between the empirical thing on its own (provided for the purpose of experience) and the transcendental thing on its own (which we can think for the purposes of legal and moral thinking).*